-- Fiona Brenner (Community Trustee): Fiona works for Groundwork, a charity that develops partnerships with local people, local authorities and business to promote economic and social regeneration.
+- Fiona Brenner (Community Trustee and Treasurer): Fiona works for Groundwork, a charity that develops partnerships with local people, local authorities and business to promote economic and social regeneration.
 She has also been responsible for community involvement and economic development for a 5000-home Eco Town in Oxfordshire and worked for the MP for Camberwell and Peckham

 - Philippe Castaing (Community Trustee): Philippe is a local resident and active member of the local community.
 He is a graduate of the School for Social Entrepreneurs, London Leader for Sustainable Development, served on Lambeth First local strategic partnership board and was the co-founder and founding Chair of Brixton Green.
 He is the owner of Opus Café on Acre Lane and Brixton’s first Michelin award winning restaurant Upstairs.